 The focus of this post is the Acer Chromebook 11 N7 (C731) and the ChromeOS ecosystem as I've had plenty of time with it to write a brief review.

-This particular Chromebook from Acer is built like a beast to be thrown by a teenage kid due to Minecraft related rage fit or a grandma washing it without having to worry about selling a kidney to repair.
+This particular Chromebook from Acer is built like a beast, in fact it has Military Grade Certification(MIL-STD-810G) to be thrown by a teenage kid due to Minecraft related rage fit or a grandma washing it without having to worry about selling a kidney to repair.
 Toughbook for ~$200Buy?
-Sign me up, well actually $0 in my case and yes I’ll rub that on your face through out this piece.
+Sign me up, well actually $0 in my case and yes I'll rub that on your face through out this piece.

 The power adapter went kaput within few days when I plugged the Chromebook in it overnight, it seems to be a case of manufacturing defect with that particular model of the adapter and Acer service promptly replaced it with newer adapter on-site!
 (Kudos to Acer for a prompt service at a Tier 2 city, for a device not even available in that country).